Easton, Bristol

 Easton is an inner city area of the city of Bristol in the United Kingdom.
 Informally the area is considered to stretch east of Bristol city centre and the M32 motorway, centred on Lawrence Hill.
 Its southern and eastern borders are less defined, merging into St Philip's Marsh and Eastville.
 The area includes the Lawrence Hill and Barton Hill estates.

 In administrative terms, Easton comprises the electoral wards of Easton and part of Lawrence Hill.
-It is located within the Bristol West constituency.
+It is located within the Bristol East constituency.
 The electoral ward of Easton includes parts of the localities of Netham and Whitehall, and a large part of Greenbank.
 The Bristol & Bath Railway Path passes through the ward.

 Easton is noted for its culturally diverse community, centred on the shopping streets of Stapleton Road and St Marks Road, the latter noted for the exuberant sculpted signs that hang above many of the shop doors and the architecturally striking illuminated dome of Easton Mosque.
 There are a number of East African and Indian subcontinent restaurants and shops specialising in organic and ethnic foods.